paperless-ngx/paperless-ngx/docs/usage_overview.rst

 to share any documents with paperless.
 This can be combined with any of the mobile scanning apps out there, such as Office Lens.

-The app is still a little rough around the edges, but it gets the job done.
-This will eventually be rolled into `Paperless App <https://github.com/bauerj/paperless_app>`_ as well.
+Furthermore, there is the  `Paperless App <https://github.com/bauerj/paperless_app>`_ as well, which no only has document upload, but also document editing and browsing.

 .. _usage-email: